renanso/silphium_genome_codes/README.md

 # silphium_genome

-Scripts used for the several analysis presented in the Silphium genome manuscript: <i>"Haplotype-phased genomes elucidate genetic architecture of environmental adaptation and domestication traits in Silphium."</i>
+Scripts used for the several analysis presented in the Silphium genome manuscript: <i>"Assembly of Silphium interspecific hybrid genomes opens the genus to phylogenomics, ecogenomics, and molecular breeding."</i>

 <!-- GETTING STARTED -->
 ## Getting Started